seoklab/nurikit/CONTRIBUTING.md

 cmake --build . -j
 ```

+The complete build options could be listed with `cmake -LH ..` command in the
+build directory.

 :ledger: **Note to seoklab members**: seoklab compute cluster restricts the
 number of cores that can be used by a single user.
 If you're developing on the
 cluster, you might have to run the above command in a compute node, or replace